liangk7/CarND-Term1-Project5/writeup.md

 ### Sliding Window Search

 #### 1. Selection of scales and window overlap
+By looking at the provided sample images, we can make inference on relative car sizes and locations.
+Taking image patterns into consideration (assuming that the camera positioning and road height are constant), I used the following parameters:
+* box sizes: (64, 64), (80, 80), (96, 96), (112, 112)
+* overlap: (0.3, 0)

 ![alt text][image11]

 #### 2. Pipeline and classifier optimization
+The overall vehicle detection pipeline is as follows:
+* sliding window search and svm classification of HOG features
+* heatmap to highlight likeliest candidates
+* threshold to eliminate false positives
+* labels to identify object shapes
+* boxes appended to original image

 ![alt text][image12]
 ![alt text][image13]